Nasdijj: Hoax controversy

 Interested in The Boy for its portrayal of fatherhood, in 2004 James Dowaliby, a former vice president for Paramount International Television Group, acquired the film rights from Nasdijj.
 By the end of 2004, he had approval from FilmFour of the United Kingdom to develop a feature-length adaptation.
 During the process, he began to suspect the book was fraudulent when an adviser identified numerous errors, including the portrayal of Navajo clans and kinship system.

 In January 2006, the journalist Matthew Fleischer published "Navahoax", an article in the LA Weekly, documenting Nasdijj as an ethnic European American named Timothy Patrick "Tim" Barrus.
 Fleischer provided details about Barrus' parents, marriages and other writings.
 The article noted that Barrus was known as the author of fiction relating to gay sado-masochism.
-Feischer said that suspicions about Nasdijj had arisen with publication of his first book; Sherman Alexie, a respected author of the Spokane tribe, said that he had complained to Anton Mueller, Nasdijj's editor, that the author had plagiarized him and other Native Americans.
+Fleischer said that suspicions about Nasdijj had arisen with publication of his first book; Sherman Alexie, a respected author of the Spokane tribe, said that he had complained to Anton Mueller, Nasdijj's editor, that the author had plagiarized him and other Native Americans.
 Alexie also wrote to Houghton Mifflin, which published the first book but then dropped Nasdijj as an author.
 Dowaliby dropped his film project because of his belief that the work was false.

 Extensive media coverage followed the article's publication.
 A former literary agent for Nasdijj, while not confirming the LA Weekly article, called it "well researched and highly persuasive."
 News & Observer, a North Carolina newspaper that had published some of Nasdijj's work, confirmed that it had on file a social security number that matched that of Tim Barrus.
 Esquire magazine revealed that it had paid for a 1999 Nasdijj article with a check made out to "Tim Nasdijj Barrus".

 In "Nasdijj Shops Tell-All", Fleischer noted these developments.
 He quoted an e-mail from Nasdijj to an editor at Penguin Books, in which the author offered a novel called Year of the Hyena: The Story of Nasdijj.
 The article presented excerpts from Nasdijj's blog with the headline, "Deserving Death for Evil Deeds, by Tim Barrus".
 It quoted, "What you want to believe you want to believe.
 If I am the devil incarnate then I am the devil incarnate."
 Subsequently, the host TypePad deleted Nasdijj's blog.